Welcome to the Extension section of the UF HBREL website. The HBREL offers extension programs and provides resources to the public.

 The HBREL offers an array of programming to the public, beekeepers, youth and other targeted clinetele.

 Under beekeeper extension falls one of our most popular programs, the UF Bee College: Florida's most extensive honey bee educational event!
-The fifth annual Bee College was a huge success thanks to our participants and our wide range of accomplished national and international speakers and guests.
-Bee College 2014 is in the works as we speak.
+The seventh annual Bee College was a huge success thanks to our participants and our wide range of accomplished national and international speakers and guests.
+Bee College 2016 is in the works as we speak.
 Do you have ideas for topics you haven't heard before?
 Do you have a speaker that you are just dying to see give a presentation or workshop?
 Let us know!
-Send us an email to firstname.lastname@example.org. and we would be happy to consider your suggestions.
+Send us an email to firstname.lastname@example.org and we would be happy to consider your suggestions.